BB-Simon/mini-cart/README.md

+# Mini Cart
-# Getting Started with Create React App
+# Getting Started with the Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+to run this project you need to run:
+`yarn install`
+`yarn start`

 ## Available Scripts